githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 GitHub Actions Importer is designed to help you forecast, plan, and facilitate migrations from your current CI/CD tool to GitHub Actions.

 Doing individual migrations is relatively easy in isolation.
 However, if you have a large and established CI/CD footprint, having a tool capable to assist with migrations is key to your ability to adopt GitHub Actions at scale.

 ## Learning objectives

 In this module you will:

-- Review how to install the GitHub Actions Importer CLI Extension and ensure it's up-to-date
+- Review how to install the GitHub Actions Importer and ensure it's up to date
 - Learn about the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what is not automatically migrated
 - Run through a mock migration lab exercise for a supported CI platform